Lab 3 : ROS Workspace, Package, Publisher and Subscriber

 A single workspace can contain as many packages as you want, each in their own directory.
 You can also have packages of different build types in one workspace (CMake, Python, etc.).
 You cannot have nested packages.

-directory within your workspace, and to create your packages in there.
+Best practice is to have a src directory within your workspace, and to create your packages in there.
 This keeps the top level of the workspace “clean”.

 A trivial workspace might look like: